What is P4P?

 Already, the Sumter Fire Department and Sumter Police Department have moved into new facilities at the new Public Safety Complex.
 With over $10 million invested in these two new buildings, our first responders are also benefiting from a new $10 million E911 Emergency Services Facility so that they have coverage throughout the county.

-Right now, visitors to Dillon Park have probably noticed big changes in store.
-The old track has been torn up and removed as three new football fields will soon take shape.
-The walking track was repaved last spring and new playground equipment was installed last summer.
+Right now, visitors to Dillon Park have probably noticed big changes as a new football complex has been built.
+The old track has been torn up and a new walking track was repaved and new playground equipment was installed.

-Dillon Park will also get a new parking lot, a new concession stand and pavilion.
-These projects are slated for completion in the Fall of 2018 and will cost $2.75 million.
+Dillon Park also got a new parking lot, a new concession stand and pavilion.
+These projects cost $2.75 million.

 Speaking of recreation, a new gym will be built adjacent to the Recreation & Parks Department’s Haynsworth Street headquarters.
 The old gym, dating to the Edmunds High School era, is undergoing a renovation to include a new floor, new roofing, new electrical infrastructure and a new HVAC system.
 New parking for the Cultural Center will also be part of this $6 million project.

-This summer will also see the historic Sumter County Courthouse on North Main Street receive a much-needed renovation as new energy efficient windows are installed and a new elevator tower is added to the structure.
+The historic Sumter County Courthouse on North Main Street has received a much-needed renovation as new energy efficient windows are installed and a new elevator tower was added to the structure.
 The main courtroom will get a makeover to return it to its former glory and to be used for ceremonial purposes.
 This project costs $3 million.

-Next door, the Sumter County Administration building will undergo a $2.8 million transformation that will reconfigure County Council chambers, modernize some office space and install security measures.
-A two-story building in front of the Administration building will be removed and the new-look Administration building will take its aesthetic cues from the Sumter County Judicial Center across the street with a similar entrance.
+Next door, the Sumter County Administration building is undergoing a $2.8 million transformation that will reconfigure County Council chambers, modernize some office space and install security measures.
+A two-story building in front of the Administration building was removed and the new-look Administration building will take its aesthetic cues from the Sumter County Judicial Center across the street with a similar entrance.

 Both the Sumter County Courthouse and Sumter County Administration received approval for these projects from the Historic Preservation Design Review Committee.

-Two intersections on heavily traveled Wilson Hall Road – at Carter Road and Wesmark Boulevard – have been improved to facilitate better traffic flow during peak hours.
+Intersection improvement is coming to Wilson Hall Road and Carter Road, following an upgrade to Wilson Hall Road and Wise Drive to facilitate better traffic flow during peak hours.
 Both of these projects cost a total of $1.5 million.

 The North Main Street and Manning Avenue corridors will see pedestrian improvements, streetscaping and lighting upgrades as Penny for Progress funds are matched with $11 million in federal funds for this key entranceway into and through downtown Sumter.